LSG7/UnrealEngine-AI-Bridge-Door-to-isekai/docs/install/ai_pricing_explain.md

-The AI ​​wrapper(like Cursor) method is expensive for consumers, as the wrapper operator makes a profit during the distribution process.
+The AI ​​wrapper(like Cursor) method is expensive for consumers, as the wrapper operator makes a profit during the ai communication process.
 I want as many people as possible to use AI affordably.
 Students should be able to use AI too.